 Italy also participates in several international cooperation projects developed under the aegis of the EC, OECD/NEA and the IAEA.
 Two important research centres are JRC Ispra and the International Centre for Theoretical Physics in Trieste, operated with the IAEA.

 SOGIN participates in the IAEA Coordinated Research Project (CRP-T13017) on the Management of Wastes Containing Long-lived Alpha Emitters.
 The three year project, started in December 2019, brings together research institutes in both developing and developed Member States to collaborate on research topics of common interest.

-In the area of nuclear safety and environmental protection, bilateral agreements have been signed with the United States Nuclear Regulatory Commission, the UK Office for Nuclear Regulation, the Nuclear Safety Council (CSN, Spain), the National Nuclear Safety Administration (NNSA, China) and the General Directorate for Nuclear Safety and Radiation Protection (DGSNR, France).
+In the area of nuclear safety and environmental protection, bilateral agreements were signed with the United States Nuclear Regulatory Commission, the United Kingdom Office for Nuclear Regulation, Spain’s Nuclear Safety Council (CSN), China’s National Nuclear Safety Administration (NNSA) and France’s General Directorate for Nuclear Safety and Radiation Protection (DGSNR).

 2.9.
 HUMAN RESOURCES DEVELOPMENT

 Current regulation establishes specific qualification requirements for the staff involved in the safe management of NPPs, research reactors, fuel reprocessing facilities and other relevant areas.
 These requirements are also applicable to radioactive waste and spent fuel management facilities which, as already noted, are operated under the licensing conditions of the main nuclear installations to which they belong.